Skip to main content

 3 mentions Positive Neutral Negative

-The graphics are praised for their classic pixel art style, reminiscent of handheld JRPGs, with detailed character portraits and an overall beautiful aesthetic, though lacking voiceovers.
+The graphics are praised for their charming pixel art style, reminiscent of classic handheld JRPGs, with detailed portraits adding appeal.
+While visually appealing, the presentation is straightforward without voice overs.

 • “Worth picking up if you're a sucker for classic turn-based JRPGs and pixel graphics.”